 Today, we remain a non-profit Christian organization operating under the auspices of the United Methodist Conference, and count as our members both active and retired UMC pastors, as well as members whose families (the brethren who "prayed us down through the ages") date back to our founders.
 At the same time our Association has become more diversified and many of our members represent other Christian communities of faith as well, both denominational and non-denominational.
 We include in our programming a variety of leaders, musicians and members whose backgrounds represent this diversity.

-We continue to maintain an active summer program featuring weekly prayer meetings and Vespers services, and an annual Camp Meeting Week, now usually held the last full week in July, featuring a Vacation Bible School among it's week-long activities.
-We have grown from being a "summer only" camp meeting association, to one where we have many year-round residents.
+We continue to maintain an active summer program featuring weekly prayer meetings and various services, and an annual Camp Meeting Week, now usually held the last full week in July, featuring a Vacation Bible School among it's week-long activities.
+We have grown from being a "summer only" camp meeting association, to one where we have many year-round residents and programs.